GeoMOER/geoAI/docs/units/_unit03/unit03-02-03_exercise_standard_rf_with_random_cv.md

 ---
-title: "Exersice: Standard Random Forest Model with random Cross-Validation und internem Fehler als Gütemaß"
+title: "Exercise: Standard Random Forest Model with random Cross-Validation und internem Fehler als Gütemaß"
 ---

 You can use the Docker environment that is part of this course.